mraiser/newbound/README.md

 java -cp bin Startup
 ```

+# Support for commands in multiple languages
+Newbound back-end commands can be written in Java, Python, Rust, Javascript, or Flow.
+All languages except Python
+maintain state between calls.
+Maintaining state in Rust requires the flowlang native library
+(https://github.com/mraiser/flow).
+When developing Flow code using Newbound, the IDE automatically builds, compiles,
+and runs any files needed.

+## Java Support
+Java support is enabled by default and requires no additional configuration.

+## JavaScript Support
+JavaScript support is enabled by default and requires no additional configuration.

+## Python Support
+Python support is enabled by default.
+You must install Python3 in the local environment first.

+## Rust Support
+**NOTE:** Rust support in Newbound depends on  files that are generated the first time you
+run Newbound, so compiling a fresh install will fail. **Run Newbound at least once before
+trying to compile the Rust binaries.**  Maintaining state in Rust requires the flowlang native library.
+If you would like to maintain state between call, follow the directions below for "Flow Support" and choose
+"Option 2".

+    ./newbound.sh

 ## Flow Support
 Newbound supports the use of the Flow language for back-end commands.
 While the Flow
 language interpreter is fairly solid, the editor is still experimental and buggy.
 Save
 often and then refresh the page.
 Support for the Flow language on the front-end is very
-limited at this point (no primitives or persistents) and for now only available through
+limited at this point (no primitives or persistents) and only available through
 the 3D UI editor at this time.

-**Not documented anywhere else:**
+**Flow Language Editor**
 - To create a new operation in blank space, hold shift down while clicking.
+- To open a Local, double-click on it.
 - To add a node to an input or output bar, hold shift down when clicking.
 - To connect an input node to an output node, hold shift down while clicking on one node and drag to the other.
 - To delete a node or operation select it and press delete.
 - Object types are largely ignored except when defining the method signature for a command.
-- Node names must match parameter names or your code will fail cryptically.
+- Node names must match the command signature or your code will fail cryptically.

-## Rust Support
-**NOTE:** Rust support in Newbound depends on  files that are generated the first time you
-run Newbound, so compiling a fresh install will fail. **Run Newbound at least once before
-trying to compile the Rust binaries.**

-    ./newbound.sh

 ### Option 1:
 To enable support for the Rust language you will need to compile the Newbound rust binaries